 CSE will also nominate you to KTH, and introduce you via email to our coordinators at KTH.
 You must then apply formally to KTH.
 The KTH application is mostly a formality, but it will take some time to prepare.
 KTH applications must be submitted online by April 15 for Autumn exchanges, and October 15 for spring exchanges.
-The application requires a number of components: a transcript, a copy of your passport, a learning plan approved by CSE outlining the courses you want to take, a photo, plus a completed application form.
-Consult Information for Exchange Students on the KTH site for full details.
+The application requires a number of components, including a scanned copy of your official transcript and your ID, stamped by a notary (Raven can help arrange this).
+Consult the Information for Exchange Students on the KTH site for full details.
 Please review the KTH application requirements early, so you know what is required, and begin compiling your materials well before the deadline.